sleevi/cabforum-docs/docs/BR.md

 >
 > For Subordinate CA Certificates that will be used to issue TLS certificates, the value id-kp-serverAuth [RFC5280] and/or id-kp-clientAuth [RFC5280} MUST be present.
 The values id-kp-emailProtection [RFC5280], id-kp-codeSigning [RFC5280], id-kp-timeStamping [RFC5280], id-kp-OCSPSigning [RFC5280], and anyExtendedKeyUsage [RFC5280] MUST NOT be present.
 Other values SHOULD NOT be present.
 >
-> For Subordinate CA Certificates that are not used to issue TLS certificates, then the value id-kp-serverAuth [RFC5280] MUST NOT be present.
+> For Subordinate CA Certificates that are not used to issue TLS certificates, then the value id-kp-serverAuth [RFC5280] and id-kp-clientAuth [RFC5280} MUST NOT be present.
 Other values MAY be present, but SHOULD NOT combine multiple independent usages (e.g. including id-kp-timeStamping [RFC5280] with id-kp-OCSPSigning [RFC5280] or id-kp-codeSigning [RFC5280]).
 >
 > _\* While RFC 5280, Section 4.2.1.12, notes that this extension will generally only appear within end-entity certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of subordinate certificates, as implemented by a number of Application Software Suppliers._